batfish/pybatfish/README.md

 ### 2. Python client

-Use this option when you have access to a running Batfish service (e.g., via the [`Batfish` docker container](https://github.com/batfish/docker/blob/master/batfish.md) or by [running from sources](https://github.com/batfish/batfish/wiki/Building-and-running-Batfish-service) and want to analyze your own networks.
+Use this option when you want to analyze your own networks and have access to a running Batfish service (via the [`Batfish` docker container](https://github.com/batfish/docker/blob/master/batfish.md) or [directly from sources](https://github.com/batfish/batfish/wiki/Building-and-running-Batfish-service)).

-To install pybatfish, clone the repository and run `pip install .` from its top-level directory.
+To install pybatfish, run `pip install .` from the top-level directory of the repository.
 (We recommend Python 3 as the Python runtime.
 While Python 2.7 is supported, it is nearing end of life.)

 Once pybatfish is installed, you can run the example [Jupyter notebooks](jupyter_notebooks):
 ```